 Persian is undoubtedly a tricky language to learn.
 But if you put in enough effort, you will find a straightforward tongue to acquire.

-For over a millennium, the language has not changed significantly.
-The basic grammar for the classical and contemporary form has not changed, and it’s simple to learn and understand.
+The language has not changed significantly over the last millennium.
+The basic grammar for the classical and contemporary forms has not changed, and it’s simple to learn and understand.

-Persian grammar is very simple and without lots of exceptions and rules.
-However, due to some unique and different pronunciation and writing structure, it takes time to achieve the upper intermediate competency.
+Persian grammar is elementary and without many exceptions and rules.
+However, it takes time to achieve upper intermediate competency due to some unique and different pronunciation and writing structures.

 Mastering a foreign language takes time, and Persian is no exception.
 Are you convinced now to learn Persian?
 It is not hard to master.